arialCoding/Sudoku/README.md

-This is a practice Repo to recreate Tictactoe with c++ and SDL2 it's perpose is gonna be to learn some ui and game state management after that I might use it to learn some AI.
+This is a practice Repo to recreate Sudoku with c++ and SDL2 it's perpose is gonna be to learn some ui and game state management after that I might use it to learn some AI.